 This course has a reputation for wonderful greens.
 I confirm that this theory is 100% correct.
 The opening hole is a very short par 4 followed by a very long par 3.
 They are fairly similar in length which is a little odd, but the course doesn’t take long to get going.
 A very demanding par 4 3rd hole will test the very best of golfers, and really begins to emphasize the magnificent shaping in the green complexes.
 I did fall in love with the greens and strongly encourage visitors to pay attention to what Tom Dunn left us with.

-In my humble opinion, the course needs to consider cutting the grass in many areas, especially on the front side where large expansive areas (eg: 2nd/3rd) need to cut back the lush grass that appeared a little hairy, especially around a few tee boxes.
-With that said, there are many enjoyable aspects of playing golf at Woking.
+In my humble opinion, there were a small number of areas where the grass needed to be cut – but that was just on the day I played it – and they didn’t come into play.
+More importantly, there are many enjoyable aspects of playing golf at Woking.
 The routing has a nice change in direction and the land is more undulating than meets the eye.
 Uphill holes are especially difficult (eg: 9th) of which there are many, as is the need to avoid superbly placed fairway bunkers (eg: 4th fairway).

 You have to wait until the 14th hole to play an official par 5 per the scorecard which takes away from the courses design variety, although the 9th hole at 470 yards to an uphill diagonal green could well be the toughest par 4 in England!
 Could new tees add to the variety on the scorecard?

 I discussed with my playing partner how enjoyable the course becomes as you progress through the round.
-The closing hole feels very different than the rest.
-With the introduction of a pond and a green that sits terribly close to the clubhouse, I was also struck by how somewhat overgrown the tree left of the green is.
-On the day I played the course, the flag was back-left and almost ungetatable from the middle of the fairway even with a sand wedge in my hand.
+The closing hole feels very different to the rest.
+On the day I played the course, the flag was back-left and almost ungettable from the middle of the fairway even with a sandwedge in my hand due to overhanging branches.

 Woking is a tough golf course and will ask a lot of your driver off the tee given how tree-lined this course is compared to the other heathland courses in Surrey.
-I would describe Woking as a quirky course with world-class green complexes and well worth a visit.
+Woking is a wonderful club and is absolutely worth playing every time you’re in the area.

 Having played the 3 Ws recently, my order of preference is West Hill, Worplesdon and Woking.
 My reasoning is that there at least 6 holes on Woking that have more of a tree dominated parkland feel (2, 3, 4, 9, 17, 18), rather than heathland which is my preference.
 So this order of preference is aesthically based rather than design etc. I thoroughly enjoyed the course and the 2 stretchs of holes (5 to 8) and (10 to 14) are superb.
 The 8th is as good a par 4 as Ive played (played 85 of top 100).
 A couple of other observations.
 1/.
 Not sure of the 9th hole.
 Very tough and unless you can shape the ball right to left off the tee, the approach to the green which is severely uphill, will be in the 180 to 200 yard range.
 2/.
 Perhaps some more trees can be removed as there is a claustrophobic feel on 12 (off the tee), 13, 14 and 15.
 3/.
 The odd, out of character tree on the right side of the 13th fairway is most bizarre.
 It is completely out of character (much greener and lusher than the pines and firs) and spoils an otherwise brilliant hole.
 Was it planted nefariously or with permission of the club by some eccentric dignitary or patron ?
 Either way it is a shocker !